12 best email newsletter software in 2026

 Moosend is a solid fit for SMBs that want polished newsletters, segmentation, and visual automation workflows without a steep learning curve.
 It focuses on core email marketing features (templates, reporting, automation) and works well for teams that want a clean, email-first platform.

-5. Campaign Monitor: Best for personalized email campaigns
+5. Campaign Monitor: best for simple personalized newsletter campaigns

 Campaign Monitor newsletter software.